Thangiee/Freasy-Monad/README.md

 Intellij users need to install the **Freasy Monad Plugin** to get proper highlighting & code completion.

-1) (Coming Soon) Search and Install the plugin from IntelliJ. (settings > plugins > browse repos > search for "Freasy Monad Plugin" > install and restart)
+1) Search and Install the plugin from IntelliJ. (settings > plugins > browse repos > search for "Freasy Monad Plugin" > install and restart)

   --**OR**--